x1ppy/gazelle-origin/README.md

 * Refresh the page by pressing F5
 * Select the Headers tab
 * Find 'cookie:' in the Request Headers section

-* Copy the whole cookie string and add it to your `OPS_SESSION_COOKIE` environment variable
+Once you got the cookie string, copy it and add it to your `OPS_SESSION_COOKIE` environment variable.
+You can also pass the string with the `--api-key` flag.

 Usage
 -----